ibm-watson-data-lab/cloudant-food-tracker/part-1/README.md

 Begin with the Meal model, the file `Meal.swift`.
 You will add a new initialization method which can create a Meal object from a document.
 In other words, the `init()` method will set the meal name and rating from the document key-value data; and it will set the meal photo from the document attachment.

-Representing a Meal as a Cloudant Sync document requires few changes besides the initialization function.
+Representing a Meal as a Cloudant document requires few changes besides the initialization function.
 The only change the the actual model is to add variables for the underlying document ID, and the creation time.
 By remembering a meal's document ID, you will be able to change that doc when the user changes the meal (e.g. by changing its rating, its name, or its photo).
 And by storing its creation time, you can later query the database for meals in the order that the user created them.

 **To add Cloudant Sync datastore support**